How many people does Safe Futures help?

 Last year Safe Futures:

-- Sheltered 131 women and children fleeing abuse.
+- Sheltered 168 women, children and men fleeing abuse.

 What is Safe Futures’ educational reach in the community?